rio-org/rio-monorepo/README.md

 ## Usage

-To run the monorepo and all of its packages, simply run the following command at the root of the project.
+To run all packages, simply run the following command at the root of the project.

 ```sh
 pnpm dev